CityOfBoston/boston.gov-d8/docroot/modules/custom/bos_components/modules/bos_remote_search_box/readme.md

 * Change the class name (around line 20) to match the FunctionName used in Step 1 above.
 * Change the getFormId() function return value to be the FunctionName in lowercase, broken into words with underscores separating.
 This is the FormId for your function and will be needed later.
-* Set the form_name to be a sensible name for this form.
+* Set the form_title to be a sensible name for this form.
 You can use spaces in this name.

    **Tip:** It can be the same as the FormId if you wish.